 Our corporate co-headquarters are located in Pittsburgh, Pennsylvania and Chicago, Illinois.
-Our co-headquarters are leased and house our executive offices, certain U.S. business units, and our administrative, finance, and human resource functions.
+Our co-headquarters are leased and house certain executive offices, our U.S. business units, and our administrative, finance, legal, and human resource functions.
 We maintain additional owned and leased offices throughout the regions in which we operate.

 We manufacture our products in our network of manufacturing and processing facilities located throughout the world.
-As of December 31, 2016, we operated 87 manufacturing and processing facilities.
-We own 83 and lease four of these facilities.
-Our manufacturing and processing facilities count by segment as of December 31, 2016 was:
+As of December 30, 2017, we operated 83 manufacturing and processing facilities.
+We own 80 and lease three of these facilities.
+Our manufacturing and processing facilities count by segment as of December 30, 2017 was:

 Owned Leased

-United States 43 2
+United States 41 1

-Canada 3 -
+Canada 2

 Europe 11

 Rest of World 26 2